jonhaddow/priors-park-CC/content/sections/covid-response.md

 ---
-title: "@Thechapel- Covid 19 response"
+title: "@Thechapel - The hub"
 image: ../images/content-photo-5.jpg
 sermon-manager: false
 ---
 We set up @Thechapel in response to the Covid 19 pandemic.
 It is a hub that helps with food distribution, financial and general problems for those struggling through difficult times.

-We have been holding services live at the chapel every Sunday Afternoon at 3:30pm, and also provide a zoom link if you would like.

-We run a support cafe every Tuesday for those who have been struggling with feeling alone.
-During the lockdown, we helped with providing food parcels.
-This has now stopped, however if you are struggling with money and food we can help you.
+If you are struggling with money and food we can help you.
 Please get in touch on 07307079129.

+Through the summer we are running a breakfast club between 8-10 Monday- Friday.
+Anyone welcome.